cmse822/project-1-team-8/Project1WriteUp.md

 5. Now repeat the performance measurement for a range of matrix size `N` from 1 to 10,000,000.
 Make a plot of the resulting measured Gflop/s vs. `N`.
 On this plot place a horizontal line representing the theoretical peak performance based upon your system's clock speed.

+    #TODO: Chaaran making plots on HPCC and someone's personal computer

 6. How does the measured performance for multiple _N_'s compare to peak?
 Are there any "features" in your plot?
 Explain them in the context of the hardware architecture of your system.
 Include in your write-up a description of your system's architecture (processor, cache, etc.).

     #TODO: Finish this problem